springload/draftjs_exporter/README.md

 - Maintaining this over time with changing Draft.js output formats and unmaintained or wildly changing AST formats
 - Regardless of implementation, being on the right spot between: "over the lifetime of the site/CMS, a given piece of content should always render the same HTML" and "a piece of content should always render the _best_ HTML"
 - Keeping the coupling between CMS and editor low so that we can swap editors easily (bigger scope than the one of a single site/project here)
 - Favour logical completeness over raw speed.
-The Wagtail regex parser will be faster than building a DOM.
+A regex parser will be faster than building a DOM.
 But caching makes that mostly irrelevant.
 The bottlenecks will all likely be in the DB lookups for inline entities anyway.